transcom/mymove/docs/how-to/deploy-to-experimental.md

 ## I've got a server-side feature flag

 You'll need to add it to [experimental config file](https://github.com/transcom/mymove/blob/master/config/env/experimental.env).
+In [the container config file](https://github.com/transcom/mymove/blob/master/config/app.container-definition.json) you'll need to add it by using mustache syntax.

 ## Don't forget to clean up your branch for your pr review